 • Your business’s industry, as many professional service providers and B2B companies pay higher salaries compared to B2C brands.

-• The benefits your business offers to full-time employees, which may include health insurance, paid time off, retirement contributions, and in-office or at-home perks.
+• The benefits your business offers to full-time employees may include health insurance, paid time off, retirement contributions, and in-office or at-home perks.

 4. Publish the social media manager job listing